-With over eight million hectares of available fertile land and abundant fresh water from one of the largest aquifers on the planet, the Guaraní.
-Paraguay is one of the world’s top exporters of soybeans, soybean oil, chia and soy flour, yucca flour, corn, beef, wheat and the first exporter of stevia and organic sugar.
-In addition to exporting cotton, feed and leather products.
-They are also commercially exploited the quebracho, hardwoods, cedars and orange groves, which provide petitgrain, used in perfumes and condiments.
+Paraguay boasts over eight million hectares of available fertile land and abundant fresh water from one of the largest aquifers on the planet, the Guaraní.
+The country is one of the world’s top exporters of soybeans, soybean oil, chia and soy flour, yucca flour, corn, beef, wheat and the largest exporter of stevia and organic sugar, in addition to exporting cotton, feed and leather products.
+Paraguayan agriculture has also commercially exploited quebracho, hardwoods, cedars and orange groves, which provide petitgrain, used in perfumes and condiments.

-It is the largest American exporter of electrical energy.
-Its hydroelectric power plants (Acaray, Yguazú, Corpus Christi, Itaipú and Yacyretá) cover 100% of the country’s electric needs, in addition to exporting more than 90% of the energy generated mainly to Brazil.
+Paraguay is also the largest American exporter of electrical energy.
+Its hydroelectric power plants (Acaray, Yguazú, Corpus Christi, Itaipú and Yacyretá) cover 100% of the country’s electric needs, in addition to exporting more than 90% of its generated energy, mainly to Brazil.

-Its mining is rising.
-In recent years, they have been found large deposits of titanium, uranium and gold.
-There are indications that on the country’s east there are the largest deposits of titanium in the world.
-The country’s mineral exploitation is in the initiation phase, so there may be excellent possibilities in iron, diamonds, gas and oil.
+Its mining industry is also rising.
+In recent years, large deposits of titanium, uranium and gold have been found.
+There are indications that the largest deposits of titanium in the world may be found in the country’s east.
+The country’s mineral exploitation is in its initiation phase, so there may be excellent possibilities in iron, diamonds, gas and oil.

-The country also has a favorable tax regime, where foreign-source income may not be taxed and local-source income is subject to a 10% tax rate.
-In addition to several free trade areas and tax incentives and exemptions for entrepreneurship in certain economic sectors.
-Its immigration policy is considerably liberal, where instant permanent residency can be achieved with low requirements, and citizenship may be granted after 3 years.
+The country also has a favorable tax regime; foreign-source income may not be taxed and local-source income is subject to a 10% tax rate.
+It also has several free trade areas and tax incentives and exemptions for entrepreneurship in certain economic sectors.
+Its immigration policy is considerably liberal, whereby instant permanent residency can be achieved with low requirements, and citizenship may be granted after 3 years.